 \subsection{Data Collection}

-To evaluate the implicit opinion in a conversation set, for human conversations, we used ~\citep[DialogConan,][]{bonaldi2022human-machine-cf8}, which contains expert human assistants and ~\citep[ContextCounter, ][]{albanyan2023not-b79}, which contains open human conversations collected from \textit{X} posts comprising interactions among many users.
-For LLM-based assistant conversations, we used two benchmark sources of real user queries from an open-source chatbot~\citep[WildChat,][]{Zhao2024-wz} an open-source log of user–LLM interactions and~\citep[ToxicChat,][]{Lin2023-zt} which focuses on model behavior in toxic conversational contexts.
-As shown in Table~\ref{tab:dataset-overview}, the overall turns is around 7K across all sources, with the conversations ranging from 2 to 7 turns per exchange.
+To evaluate the implicit opinion in a conversation set, for human conversations, we used~\cite[DialogConan,][]{bonaldi2022human-machine-cf8}, which contains expert human assistants and~\cite[ContextCounter, ][]{albanyan2023not-b79}, which contains open human conversations collected from \textit{X} posts comprising interactions among many users.
+For LLM-based assistant conversations, we used two benchmark sources of real user queries from an open-source chatbot~\cite[WildChat,][]{Zhao2024-wz} an open-source log of user–LLM interactions and~\cite[ToxicChat,][]{Lin2023-zt} which focuses on model behavior in toxic conversational contexts.
+As shown in Table~\ref{tab:dataset-overview}, the total number of turns is approximately 7K across all sources, with the conversations ranging from 2 to 7 turns per exchange.
 These datasets provide a solid dialogical data baseline and support our experiment's aim to investigate the interaction type and context of replies.
 Then, we used LabelBox to initiate two tasks: labeling the Assistant and User stance, along with implicit extreme opinion (implicitly or explicitly toxic opinion).
 Annotators were trained on pilot examples using Labelbox interface, with consensus labeling of stance (Agree/Disagree/Neutral), opinion type (Implicit vs Explicit Toxicity), and Certainty (Certain, Uncertain, Refuse to Engage, None).
 The full annotation guidelines and anonymized examples are described in Appendix~\ref{append:annotation_process}, and the corresponding dataset is publicly available on OSF.\footnote{\url{https://osf.io/2azn5/files?view_only=bd8f756bb2e849a1b5102953cf33a775}}.